DeathBoxes/DeathBoxes/README.md

 **Content Security**

-I've gone to some lengths to lock down the security of this website's headers and content.
+I've gone to some lengths to lock down the security of the application's headers and content.
 If you're technically minded and know what you're looking at, you can analyse deathboxes.co.uk yourself via the links below.

 [Mozilla Observatory (A+)](https://developer.mozilla.org/en-US/observatory/analyze?host=www.deathboxes.co.uk)